eya-harbaoui/Real_Time_Chat_App/README.md

 # Real_Time_Chat_App

 This is a real-time chat application built using the **MERN stack** (MongoDB, Express, React, Node.js) with **Socket.IO** for real-time communication.
-The app allows users to create accounts, log in, and engage in live chat in individual or group settings.
+The app allows users to create accounts, log in, and engage in live chats.

 ## Features